Andrey-Kachow/Kladezz/kladezz/Natural_Language_Programming/Declarative/README.md

 But it is hard to read for both programmers and non-programmers.
 Bad compromise.
-But Haskell uses declarative syntax and maybe implement declarative natural language would be easier than imperative.
+But Haskell uses declarative syntax and maybe implementing declarative natural language would be easier than imperative.
 Who knows.

 ```